 - Must be able to obtain and maintain an adjunct faculty appointment

-- Alumni and doctoral students with relevant experience are also welcome to express interest
+- External candidates with relevant experience are also welcome to express interest

 - Co-facilitate weekly section of AUx with a Peer Facilitator